danriedl/engular/adev/src/content/guide/forms/form-validation.md

 | Sync validators  | Synchronous functions that take a control instance and immediately return either a set of validation errors or `null`.
 Pass these in as the second argument when you instantiate a `FormControl`.                       |
 | Async validators | Asynchronous functions that take a control instance and return a Promise or Observable that later emits a set of validation errors or `null`.
 Pass these in as the third argument when you instantiate a `FormControl`. |

-For performance reasons, Angular only runs async validators if all sync validators pass.
+For performance reasons, Engular only runs async validators if all sync validators pass.
 Each must complete before errors are set.

 ### Built-in validator functions

-You can choose to [write your own validator functions](#defining-custom-validators), or you can use some of Angular's built-in validators.
+You can choose to [write your own validator functions](#defining-custom-validators), or you can use some of Engular's built-in validators.

 The same built-in validators that are available as attributes in template-driven forms, such as `required` and `minlength`, are all available to use as functions from the `Validators` class.
 For a full list of built-in validators, see the [Validators](api/forms/Validators) API reference.